 Everyone knows the capital of China is Beijing, though some may still call it Peking.
-Peking is rather traditional, and no longer used in China, except for in Peking duck, which originated in Beijing as an imperial food.
+Peking is rather traditional, and no longer used in China, except for Peking duck, which originated in Beijing as an imperial food.
 Beijing is more of a "modern" imperial capital, being China's seat of power for most of the last 1,000 years, and not featuring much before that.
-Beijing’s imperial attractions include the Forbidden City (Imperial Palace), the Temple of Heaven and the Summer Palace.
-For older capitals, see Xi’an, Luoyang, and Nanjing.

 Hong Kong is also known for its overseas Chinese population.
 Most China-towns have a Hong Kong character and Cantonese language.
-The vast majority of second and third generation Chinese originated from Hong Kong, as, while the rest of China was closed before 1978, Hong Kong was open and mobile.
+The vast majority of second and third-generation Chinese originated from Hong Kong, as, while the rest of China was closed before 1978, Hong Kong was open and mobile.
+See Hong Kong tours.

 For those who do manufacturing business with China, the chances are you have heard of Guangzhou (or one of the cities in the Guangzhou 40-million-person metroplex including Shenzhen, which borders Hong Kong), the largest manufacturing area in China.

 Probably Guangzhou's most famous exports are Cantonese food (standard Chinese takeaway fare) and the Cantonese language.
 Guangzhou was called Canton when it gave its name to the Cantonese language, which is spoken all over the southeast corner of Chinese, especially Hong Kong, and China towns worldwide.
 Now "Canton" is only used for things like the Canton Fair.